 - 1 cup coconut milk or coconut cream for a thicker sauce

-- 2 tablespoons lime juice (about ½ large lime, juiced)
+- 2 tbsp lime or lemon juice (about 1/2 large lime or lemon, juiced)

 - 1 green jalapeno pepper, thinly sliced (optional)

 - 2 large red chili pepper

 - 3 tbsp red curry paste (Homemade or Store-Bought) – I made my own using the ingredients below.
 It not exactly the authentic Curry paste, but it works.
 I had tried both homemade and store-bought curry paste and they both work well.

 - 1 medium size red bell pepper, 1 clove garlic, 1/4 tsp salt, 1/4 tsp paprika, 1/4 tsp cayenne pepper, 1/4 tsp ginger paste, 1/4 cup chopped cilantro